Product Name & Award

 If you wear a lace up oxford type shoe, it will leave your ankle exposed to flame and heat and the leather will be too thin to protect your feet from the impact of a heavy object.

-Welding boots or welding shoes will protect your feet from sparks, corrosive or toxic materials on floor surfaces and hot molten metal spills as well as the impact of heavy falling objects.
+The best work boots for welders or welding shoes will protect your feet from sparks, corrosive or toxic materials on floor surfaces and hot molten metal spills as well as the impact of heavy falling objects.

 By Gregory Sanders: This article has been updated to reflect the most accurate information regarding welding boots available for those who are interested in protection for your feet.
 The best 4 available have changed, and information has been added to assist individuals in finding the best boots for welding currently available on the market.
 The FAQ has also been updated.